TK's Reviews

 Taste

-Big place for the town.
+Big place.
 Spot for sports and music.
 A beautiful pint that’s always well-poured and typically excellent.
 Wonderful owner.
-Ballyshannon’s place for day drinking.
+Ballyshannon’s place for day drinking and horse betting.
+Tough to avoid a conversation here.

 Appearance